MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 ### VMware Tanzu components

-In Enterprise tier, Application Configuration Service is provided to support externalized configuration for your apps.
+In Enterprise tier, Application Configuration Service for VMware Tanzu® is provided to support externalized configuration for your apps.
 Managed Spring Cloud Config Server isn't available in Enterprise tier and is only available in Standard and Basic tier of Azure Spring Cloud.

-#### Application Configuration Service
+#### Application Configuration Service for Tanzu

-[Application Configuration Service](https://docs.pivotal.io/tcs-k8s/0-1/) (ACS) is one of the proprietary VMware Tanzu components.
-ACS is Kubernetes-native, and totally different from Spring Cloud Config Server.
-ACS enables the management of Kubernetes-native ConfigMap resources that are populated from properties defined in one or more Git repositories.
+[Application Configuration Service for Tanzu](https://docs.pivotal.io/tcs-k8s/0-1/) is one of the proprietary VMware Tanzu components.
+Application Configuration Service for Tanzu is Kubernetes-native, and totally different from Spring Cloud Config Server.
+Application Configuration Service for Tanzu enables the management of Kubernetes-native ConfigMap resources that are populated from properties defined in one or more Git repositories.

-In Enterprise tier, there's no Spring Cloud Config Server, but you can use Application Configuration Service to manage centralized configurations.
-For more information, see [Use Application Configuration Service](/azure/spring-cloud/how-to-enterprise-application-configuration-service)
+In Enterprise tier, there's no Spring Cloud Config Server, but you can use Application Configuration Service for Tanzu to manage centralized configurations.
+For more information, see [Use Application Configuration Service for Tanzu](/azure/spring-cloud/how-to-enterprise-application-configuration-service)

-To use Application Configuration Service, do the following steps for each of your apps:
+To use Application Configuration Service for Tanzu, do the following steps for each of your apps:

-1. Add an explicit app binding to declare that your app needs to use Application Configuration Service.
+1. Add an explicit app binding to declare that your app needs to use Application Configuration Service for Tanzu.

    > [!NOTE]
    > When you change the bind/unbind status, you must restart or redeploy the app to make the change take effect.

 1. Set config file patterns.
 Config file patterns enable you to choose which application and profile the app will use.
-For more information, see the [Pattern](/azure/spring-cloud/how-to-enterprise-application-configuration-service#pattern) section of [Use Application Configuration Service](/azure/spring-cloud/how-to-enterprise-application-configuration-service).
+For more information, see the [Pattern](/azure/spring-cloud/how-to-enterprise-application-configuration-service#pattern) section of [Use Application Configuration Service for Tanzu](/azure/spring-cloud/how-to-enterprise-application-configuration-service).

    Another option is to set the config file patterns at the same time as your app deployment, as shown in the following example: